thediscordcoder/discord-server-nuke/README.md

 # discord-server-nuke
 destroyer of discord servers

+btw a lot of this shit is against the ToS

 HOW TO USE (for dumbasses):

 First, download the .py file, make sure you have the modules installed.